CtrlK

 • Filter — a saved query.
 Filters over Units power bulk ops; Filters over Triggers attach to a Space via TriggerFilterID.

 • Link — a relationship between Units whose resources reference each other (a Deployment's serviceAccountName → a ServiceAccount Unit).
-Enables cross-Unit integrity and needs/provides.
+Enables cross-Unit integrity, needs/provides, and — as an UpgradeUnit Link — the upstream relationship a promotion merges along.

-• ApplyGate — a block on apply from a failing Trigger or an approval requirement.
+• ApplyGate — a block on publish from a failing Trigger or an approval requirement.
 Fix the data or the rule; never bypass.

 Operational invariants

 • Data is authoritative.
 Edit the data, not a template.
-Re-rendering is an import-time convenience, not an ongoing workflow.
+Re-rendering is an onboarding convenience, not an ongoing workflow.

 • Mutations go through cub. kubectl / argocd / flux are read-only for diagnosis.